byterubpay/byterub-site/_posts/2017-03-26-logs-for-the-Kovri-dev-meeting-held-on-2017-03-26.md

 ---
 layout: post
 title: Logs for the Kovri Dev Meeting Held on 2017-03-26
-summary: Brief review of what has been completed since last meeting, Monero HackerOne Bounty, and code & open tickets discussion
+summary: Brief review of what has been completed since last meeting, ByteRub HackerOne Bounty, and code & open tickets discussion
 tags: [dev diaries, i2p, crypto]
 author: dEBRUYNE / fluffypony
 ---